 If you want to visit as part of an adult group or coach trip, please contact the bookings team in advance so we know to expect you.

 Some of our venues can pre-book lunch for large groups.
 Do let us know if you plan to eat at the venue and we will put you in touch with the appropriate dining area.

 Smaller groups can pre-book tours of the Old Dock and the Edmund Gardner pilot cutter, and our Visitor Hosts run regular tours of our venues, by request (subject to availability).
 You can also view the what’s on guide on each venue's website (for example What's on at the Walker Art Gallery) for details of special tours and talks that are running as part of our public programme.

-To enquire please call Becky and Emma in the bookings team on 0151 478 4788 or use the online form.
+To enquire please call our bookings team on 0151 478 4788 or use the online form.
 Please note that the phone lines can be extremely busy and if you leave a message we will get back to you as soon as possible.

 If you are a part of a community group and would like to make a general visit please contact us to book your group in.